zakcali/haplomat2arlequin/README.md

 save as populationData_a.dat.txt

-convert2arlequin.html javascript program uses paparse.min.js to read csv files, extracts locus names from the first line of csv / or table delimited file
+convert2arlequin.html javascript program uses paparse.min.js to read csv files, extracts locus names from the first line of comma seperated or table delimited file

 steps: